UI Design Trends 2023: What’s Working in Enterprise App Designs

 All said and done, creating a VUI that is intuitive and offers natural interactions is far from simple.
 Remember, ill-functioning VUIs can be a source of extreme frustration for users – IVR phone systems are a stark reminder of this.
 Innovations in voice technology have reached a point where understanding accent and pronunciation variations is a given.
-The real challenge is defining intent and context – what task is it that the user wants the system to perform and why, and in what context.
+The real challenge is defining intent and context – what task is it that the user wants the system to perform and why, and in what context?

 Accessibility to key metrics will strengthen VUIs and allow better performance, speed up intelligence gathering, predict outcomes on the basis of user history, and make suggestions to keep business moving efficiently and effectively.

 SAP Leonardo, for instance, uses conversational AI to build and enhance chatbots and digital assistants which can be used by employees to improve business processes, solve problems, reduce complexity and increase productivity in their organization.
-Microsoft Speech also works similarly in MS Office to process simple voice commands, empowering users to get their jobs done faster and focus on higher value work.
+Microsoft Speech also works similarly in MS Office to process simple voice commands, empowering users to get their jobs done faster and focus on higher-value work.

-For instance, SAP’s Visual Enterprise suite helps in creating 3D animations rendering rich visual content into common desktop documents, file formats, and business applications for secure downstream use.
+For instance, SAP’s Visual Enterprise suite helps in creating 3D animations and rendering rich visual content into common desktop documents, file formats, and business applications for secure downstream use.
 It can also translate 3D CAD files into lighter versions to support engineering and manufacturing processes.

 Designing for larger mobile screens

-Enterprise apps have already made their way into mobile devices, and since we’re in 2019, their UIs are increasingly optimized for mobile usage.
+Enterprise apps have already made their way into mobile devices, and since we’re in 2023, their UIs are increasingly optimized for mobile usage.
 Bottom-placed menus are the most common feature brought upon by the popularity of large-screen mobile devices.

-Floating CTA buttons is another feature which is useful for larger screens, especially for enterprise users.
+Floating CTA buttons is another feature that is useful for larger screens, especially for enterprise users.
 They can be designed to stand out visually and help the user to perform the most common action on that screen.
 Floating buttons come in handy to deftly control user flows and streamline the interface.

-No discussion on creative enterprise UI interactions can be complete without the mention of Slack.
+Creating these small details has a significant impact on the impression that the product makes on users.
+That said, no discussion on creative enterprise UI interactions can be complete without the mention of Slack.
 This phenomenally popular B2B product has managed to attain holy grail status thanks to its unbeatable combination of easy utility and feisty personality.
 Their microinteractions combine utility with intelligence and humor which manage to infuse an element of fun in our mundane work lives.
 The success of Slack may be largely attributed to the global rise in the number of remote workers, but intelligent design has played a significant role as well.

 Designing for sans-keyboard functionality

 We’re already at a place in time where speech recognition, natural language processing, and facial recognition are a part of our everyday technology, perhaps even enterprise technology.
-Therefore, it would be safe to assume that the next big step would involve communicating with machines sans-keyboards which mimics the nuanced techniques we use to communicate with other humans.
+Therefore, it would be safe to assume that the next big step would involve communicating with machines sans keyboards which mimics the nuanced techniques we use to communicate with other humans.
 Augmented Reality (AR), and Virtual Reality (VR) are understood to be the next big thing in UIs, basically establishing that ‘no UI is the best UI’.

 In the case of a conference call, for example, augmented reality is far preferable to virtual reality, says Blair MacIntyre, a professor at the School of Interactive Computing at the Georgia Institute of Technology.
-“You totally wouldn’t want just VR version of that because maybe I need to look at my notes, or type something on my computer, or just pick up my coffee cup without knocking it over.”
+“You totally wouldn’t want just a VR version of that because maybe I need to look at my notes, or type something on my computer, or just pick up my coffee cup without knocking it over.”

-A valid example of keyboard-less functionality is that of Google’s Pixel 3.
+A valid example of keyboardless functionality is that of Google’s Pixel 3.
 It makes use of visual recognition to empower the device’s camera to act as a product search tool, identifying and locating retail products.